Bar, Montenegro: Flora and fauna

 The coastal part of Bar supports maquis shrubland with oak, holm oak, laurel, myrtle, Spanish broom, oleander, hawthorn, sloe, thorn, butcher's broom and asparagus.
 To the north and the mountains, there are oak and beech forests.

 Citrus fruits including tangerine, orange and lemon grow in the Bar area as do pomegranates, olives, grapevines and figs. Ginkgo biloba grows in the park of King Nikola's palace.

 Skadar Lake is rich in bird life including the pelican.
 Game animals are found in Ostros, Rumija, Lisinj, Sutorman and Sozina and include rabbit, badger, fox, wolf and boar.
 At the Bar sea shore one finds various kinds of shells, snails, echinodermata, cephalopoda and crayfish.

 Demographics

 Bar is the administrative centre of Bar Municipality, which includes the town of Sutomore and other small coastal towns.
-A census in 2011 recorded 42,048 people in the Bar Municipality.
-Bar city had 13,503 inhabitants.
+A census in 2023 recorded 46,171 people in the Bar Municipality.
+The town of Bar had 15,868 inhabitants.

-Divisions and settlements

-The municipality of Bar is divided into 12 communes (mjesna zajednica), consisting of 83 settlements: